feathericons/feather/README.md

 </svg>
 ```
 ### Figma
-Feather icons are available as a component library in Figma.
-A master set of the icons is maintained [here](https://www.figma.com/file/dyJRSFTIajik4cdkcXN8yA3K/Feather-Icons-Set?node-id=0%3A1).

-To use simply login to your Figma account and **Duplicate** the file to your Drafts.
+Feather is available as a [Figma component library](https://www.figma.com/file/dyJRSFTIajik4cdkcXN8yA3K/Feather-Component-Library).
+To use the components, log in to your Figma account and **duplicate** the file to your drafts.

 ## API Reference